 We next consider the cohomology groups $H^*_{\bar \Lambda_{\mc U}}(\K[\mc U],Z_\A)$ for open covers of $K^0$.
 For a refinement $\iota_{\mc W,\mc U}:\mc W\rto \mc U$ we also have a group homomorphism

-As the construction of $\check{\mathrm{C}}$ech cohomology of manifolds in \cite{Warner1983} and for simplicial spaces in \cite{Tu06}, this homomorphism $\iota^*_{\mc W,\mc U}$ does not depend on the choice of the explicit refinement map $\iota_{\mc W,\mc U}:\mc W\rto\mc U$.
-Then the collection of these cohomology groups and these group homomorphisms also forms a direct system.
-Then we also form the direct limit
+As the construction of $\check{\mathrm{C}}$ech cohomology for manifolds in \cite{Warner1983} and for simplicial spaces in \cite{Tu2006}, this homomorphism $\iota^*_{\mc W,\mc U}$ does not depend on the choice of the explicit refinement map $\iota_{\mc W,\mc U}:\mc W\rto\mc U$.
+Then the collection of these cohomology groups and these group homomorphisms also forms a direct system, and we have the direct limit